3lvis/shared-layer-poc/README.md

 ## How it works (in brief)
 - Monorepo via npm workspaces (`apps/*`, `packages/*`)
 - Metro is configured for symlinks and to use a single React copy
-- esbuild dev/build aliases React to a single instance for the web
+- esbuild dev/build uses a vanilla config on web

 Result: no “Invalid hook call”, no duplicate React, smooth HMR.